techtoys/SSD7317Z/README.md

     0x00
 };
 ```
-From a broad perspective, we just need to transfer the byte pattern of **H** `{0x00 0x00 0x00 0x41 ...0x00}` from the MCU's FLASH to OLED's GDDRAM by calling `spi_write_data()` and repeat for the remaining characters to get the string **Hello World** displayed.
+From a broad perspective, we just need to transfer the byte pattern of **H** `{0x00 0x00 0x00 0x41 ...0x00}` from the MCU's FLASH to OLED's GDDRAM by calling `spi_write_data()` and repeat for the remaining characters to get **Hello World** displayed.
  <img src="./Images/How_px_mapped2_FLASH.png" width=100%>
-However, there are at least two problems with this approach:
+There are at least two problems with this approach:

 1. Reading from the FLASH is always slower than reading from SRAM of an MCU.
 A longer data reading time leads to slower pixel rendering
 2. Graphical contents of the GUI is not saved

 To solve these problems, a frame buffer is declared from MCU's SRAM as a map to the OLED's GDDRAM.
 Pixels are not written directly to the screen; instead, any graphical content to be updated is written to the frame buffer first and the modified contents in `frame_buffer[]` are flushed from SRAM to GDDRAM by SPI transfer on an FR rising edge to synchronize the blanking period of the OLED.
-In this approach, the speed of data transfer is faster because it is now data copy from SRAM to SPI to OLED.
+In this approach, the speed of data transfer is faster because it is now data copy from SRAM to OLED's GDDRAM.
 DMA can be applied in this approach to further shorten SPI transfer latency.
 Synchronization to an FR rising edge also avoids display [tearing](https://en.wikipedia.org/wiki/Screen_tearing).

 <img src="./Images/How_px_mapped2_SRAM.png" width=80%>